Sanka-47/Sanka-47-Exotic-Watches-NextJ/README.md

 # Exotica Watches

-As Watch Selling sda Website - Built with Next.js & Prisma.🚀 Building this watch-selling platform has been an exciting journey!
+As Watch Selling sdasad Website - Built with Next.js & Prisma.🚀 Building this watch-selling platform has been an exciting journey!
 I developed a sleek and modern e-commerce website where users can explore and purchase premium watches.
 The admin dashboard provides complete control over product management, ensuring a seamless experience for administrators.

 Key Features: